shambog/The_Hobbit_Learns/README.md

 ## Project Files

-1. **Map_Environment.py** - Creates the environment for trasure hunt with all the obstacles and the trasure.
+1. **Map_Environment.py** - Creates the environment for treasure hunt with all the obstacles and the trasure.
 2. **Learning_Engine.py** - Has the reinforcement learning logic.
 3. **Start_Hunting.py** - Entry to the adventure.